Alumay/FightOnAlumay/README.md

 We need all the help we can get!
 You can also join in with our [teams](https://github.com/orgs/Alumay/teams) to keep up-to-date and meet other Alumay contributors.

+## Getting Started

+There are **two** main ways to get started with Alumay, take care to use the method which best suits your needs.

+**Please note** - the downloadable zip files we provide on [alumay.com](http://alumay.com/download) are pre-built packages designed for getting started quickly.
+Cloning from the git repository requires you to install several dependencies and build the assets yourself.

+### Getting Started Guide for end users...